PrincetonSystems/os-seminar/_notes/01-introduction.md

   * Type-safe languages

-    * Examples: JavaScript in the browser, PHP on web servers
+    * Examples: JavaScript in the browser, PHP on web servers, WebAssembly in CDNs...

     * Advantages: